 How Do Medicare Supplement Insurance Plans Work with Other Medicare Insurance?

-Medicare Supplement insurance plans are designed to work with Original Medicare and help pay some of the out-of-pocket costs that Original Medicare (Part A and Part B) doesn’t pay, such as coinsurance, copayments, and deductibles.
+Summary: Medicare Supplement insurance plans are designed to work with Original Medicare.
+It can help pay some of the out-of-pocket costs that Original Medicare (Part A and Part B) doesn’t pay, such as coinsurance, copayments, and deductibles.

 How do Medicare Supplement insurance plans work with Medicare Advantage plans and other plans?

 Medicare Supplement insurance plans only pay for gaps in coverage in Original Medicare, and not Medicare Advantage plans (like HMOs or PPOs), stand-alone Medicare Prescription Drug Plans, employer/union group health coverage, Medicaid, or TRICARE (military retiree benefits).
 In fact, it’s illegal for an insurance company to sell you a Medicare Supplement insurance plan if you already have a Medicare Advantage plan or Medicaid (a government program, separate from Medicare, that helps pay health-care costs for those who qualify, generally through low income) unless that coverage is ending.

 You can only buy a Medicare Supplement insurance plan when you’re in a Medicare Advantage plan if your coverage under the Medicare Advantage plan will end before the effective date of the Medicare Supplement insurance plan.

 How do Medicare Supplement insurance plans work with Medicare Part A and Part B?

 If you have Medicare Part A and Part B, there are up to ten standardized Medicare Supplement insurance plans available for you in most states.
 (Medicare Supplement insurance plans are different in Massachusetts, Minnesota, and Wisconsin.)
 The plans are labeled A, B, C*, D, F*, G, K, L, M, and N and may cover between four and nine of the following nine benefits:

 - Medicare Part A coinsurance for hospital costs (up to an additional 365 days after Medicare benefits are used)